hxlnt/Resources/README.md

 ### Markdown
 - [DocPad](http://docpad.org/docs/begin): A cool node-based static-site generator that lets you author however you like, including with Markdown.
 - [Markdown: Syntax](http://daringfireball.net/projects/markdown/syntax): The official guide to Markdown syntax.
+- [VS Code Speedrun: Markdown](https://channel9.msdn.com/Blogs/raw-tech/VS-Code-Speedrun-Markdown): A two-minute video showing how to work with Markdown in VS Code.

 ------